Malin Head

 Blick auf Inishtrahull / View of Inishtrahull

-From Malin Head we see a small island on the horizion.
-It is Inishtrahull (Inis Trá Tholl, island of the empty beach), the most northern point of Ireland.
-Until the 1920s the island was inhabitated, but then the last resident left it.
-Since then only a light tower does its duty on Inishtrahull, which now and then is visted by the maintainance staff or by tourists.
+From Malin Head we see a small island on the horizon.
+It is Inishtrahull (Inis Trá Tholl - island of the empty beach), the most northern point of Ireland.
+Until the 1920s the island was inhabited, but then the last resident left it.
+Since then only a light tower does its duty on Inishtrahull, which now and then is visited by the maintenance staff or by tourists.

-Übersicht über Malin Head / Overview of Malin Head
+Details von Malin Head / Details of Malin Head

 Zugeordnete Themen / Assigned Topics:

-Mehr Informationen über - Blick auf Inishtrahull / More information about - View of Inishtrahull
+Externe Links für Blick auf Inishtrahull / External links for View of Inishtrahull

 (© Wiki Commons)